-- · competition in the markets in which we operate; - · our ability to maintain agent relationships on terms consistent with those currently in place; - · our ability to maintain banking relationships necessary for us to conduct our business; - · credit risks from our agents and the financial institutions with which we do business; - bank failures, sustained financial illiquidity, or illiquidity at our clearing, cash management or custodial financial institutions; - · new technology or competitors that disrupt the current ecosystem; - · disruptions to our information technology, computer network systems and data centers; - · our success in developing and introducing new products, services and infrastructure; - · customer confidence in our brand and in consumer money transfers generally; - · our ability to maintain compliance with the regulatory requirements of the jurisdictions in which we operate or plan to operate; - · international political factors or implementation of tariffs, border taxes or restrictions on remittances or transfers of money out of the United States; - · changes in tax laws and unfavorable outcomes of tax positions we take; - · political instability, currency restrictions and devaluation in countries in which we operate or plan to operate; - · weakness in U.S. or international economic conditions; - · change or disruption in international migration patterns; - $\cdot$ $\,$ our ability to protect our brand and intellectual property rights; and - · our ability to retain key personnel.
+- · competition in the markets in which we operate; - · our ability to maintain agent relationships on terms consistent with those currently in place; - · our ability to maintain banking relationships necessary for us to conduct our business; - · credit risks from our agents and the financial institutions with which we do business; - · bank failures, sustained financial illiquidity, or illiquidity at our clearing, cash management or custodial financial institutions; - · new technology or competitors that disrupt the current ecosystem; - · disruptions to our information technology, computer network systems and data centers; - · our success in developing and introducing new products, services and infrastructure; - · customer confidence in our brand and in consumer money transfers generally; - · our ability to maintain compliance with the regulatory requirements of the jurisdictions in which we operate or plan to operate; - · international political factors or implementation of tariffs, border taxes or restrictions on remittances or transfers of money out of the United States; - · changes in tax laws and unfavorable outcomes of tax positions we take; - · political instability, currency restrictions and devaluation in countries in which we operate or plan to operate; - · weakness in U.S. or international economic conditions; - · change or disruption in international migration patterns; - \cdot $\,\,$ our ability to protect our brand and intellectual property rights; - · our ability to retain key personnel; and - · changes in foreign exchange rates could impact consumer remittance activity.